 The Normanskill, Albany, NY

-Hard to believe, but true, kayaking the Normanskill in Albany is every bit as exciting and relaxing as anywhere I've ever kayaked in NYS.
-I only began kayaking the Normanskill late in 2006, so I'm still discovering it.
-I hope it stays unspoiled by development... the steep slippery banks, sometimes swift flow and environmental regulations all help.
-So far, I've seen deer, beaver, turtles, ducks, geese, an owl, lots of wild turkeys and even a big old heron presiding over it all.
-And to think it flows within 3 miles of the center of Albany.
+Hard to believe, but true, kayaking the Normanskill Creek in Albany is every bit as exciting and relaxing as anywhere I’ve ever kayaked in NYS.
+I only discovered the Normanskill this fall (2006) so I can’t report on conditions in the spring, but have heard it’s FAST then.
+I hope it stays unspoiled by development… the steep banks, sometimes swift flow and environmental regulations all help.
+So far, I’ve seen deer, beaver, turtles, ducks, geese, an owl, lots of wild turkeys and even a big old heron presiding over it all.
+And all only 2 or 3 miles from the center of Albany.